wjmccann/wjmccann.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: I dabble in a bit of everything
+subtitle: "All this computer hacking is making me thirsty"
 ---

-I'm William McCann, a jack of all trades geek, a Computer Scientist and Cyber Security Enthusiast.
+I'm William McCann, Cyber Security Ethusiast, Computer Scientist and jack of all trades geek.
 I dabble in just about everything I can when it comes to IT, but my main passion is Information and Cyber Security.

 Browse my Github and you will see I have programmed in: